innovationgarage/DrowningWarning-analytics/README.md

 analyzing data collected from the box (containing accelerometer + gyro sesonrs)

 ## PreProcessing

-The bach script __preprocessAll.sh__ calls the python script, i.e. the preprocessing pipeline __preprocess.py__ that currently does roughly this:
+The bach script __preprocessing/preprocessAll.sh__ calls the python script, i.e. the preprocessing pipeline __preprocessing/preprocess.py__ that currently does roughly this:

+Input: data/raw Output: data/merged

 ### Telespor (telespor)
 - cleans telespor export for lat, lon, and batteryvoltage